LionsRoar.com’s digital editor Lilly Greenblatt looks at the hope in hopelessness.

 “Wise hope,” writes Halifax, “is not seeing things unrealistically but rather seeing things as they are, including the truth of suffering — both its existence and our capacity to transform it.”

-The three teachings in this Weekend Reader look at hope and hopelessness.
+The following three teachings look at hope and hopelessness.
 They each show us that we can give up our attachment to specific outcomes and simply make our best effort in each moment to do what feels right.
 We can be loving, good, and kind for the sake of being loving, good, and kind.
 We can practice for the sake of practice — not because we think it’s going to get us to a certain place.
 Step-by-step, and with a little wise hope, we can make change.
 There’s no need to know or control how it will all turn out.
 We can simply set the intention that it be for the benefit of all.

 Roshi Joan Halifax reflects on the idea of “wise hope” and why we should open ourselves to it.

 As Buddhists, we share a common aspiration to awaken from suffering; for many of us, this aspiration is not a “small self” improvement program.
 The bodhisattva vows at the heart of the Mahayana tradition are, if nothing else, a powerful expression of radical and wise hope—an unconditional hope that is free of desire.

 If I have no belief that my vision can become real, asks Margaret Wheatley, where will I find the strength to persevere?